-Please visit the PSC COVID-19 Information & Guidance page for the latest from the PSC.
+Please visit the PSC COVID-19 Information & Guidance page for the latest from the PSC during the ongoing pandemic.

 In 1997, after the Legislature created the NUSF, the Commission opened an investigation and began its quest to meet the universal service obligations of the new environment.
 Results from the 2000 U.S. Census, indicate over 84% of Nebraska’s households reside in an area of less than 730 square miles, less than 1% of the landmass of the entire state.
 Nearly 16% of Nebraska’s households are spread over more than 74,000 square miles.
 Providing service to households in the rural, sparsely populated areas of Nebraska has a significant cost.